Start Blogging Successfully: How to Write Blog Posts

 Ensure the statistics you use are accurate and credit the sources appropriately.

 4 – Write the Text

 Then comes the most time-consuming part.

-Take your outline and start writing, adding “meat” to the “bones.”
+Take your outline and write, adding “meat” to the “bones.”

-It’s advisable to start the main body paragraphs first and then get back to the introduction.
+It’s advisable to start the main body paragraphs and then return to the introduction.

 When you have an almost-ready text, it’s easier to write the introductory paragraph.

-The goal of the introduction is to get your readers interested enough to continue reading the entire post.
+The introduction aims to get your readers interested enough to continue reading the entire post.

 If it lacks appeal in this area, chances are your readers will not go any further.

 5 – Make Use of Subheadings